Skip to Content

 How did we get to The Aviary, you may wonder.

-Our road to The Aviary started when we booked our tickets to Chicago.
+Our road to The Aviary started when we booked our tickets to Chicago back in 2014.
 Our heads whirled as we considered the overwhelming number of dining choices in the windy city.

-Of course we would have hot dogs.
-No, we didn’t have time for deep-dish pizza (been there, done that).
+Of course we eat hot dogs and deep-dish pizza.
 We only had three dinners on our own, so we had to be picky.
 Going to a Paul Kahan restaurant was a must.
 Schwa looked intriguing.

 But what about Alinea, the behemoth of Chicago dining and one of the most respected restaurants in the world?
 This was the question everybody asked us: Are you going to Alinea?

-After much consideration, we decided that we didn’t have time for Alinea during this trip, plus the tab at Alinea would practically pay for a new DSLR camera .
-Since dinner at Alinea was out of our budget at that time, going to The Aviary was a unique way to dip our toes in the Grant Achatz pool.
+After much consideration, we decided that we didn’t have time for Alinea during this trip, plus the tab at Alinea was out of our league back then.
+But we’re not quitters!
+The Aviary was a unique way to dip our toes in the Grant Achatz pool.
+So that’s what we did.

 So how was it???
-Even though we’re not normally cocktail people, our Aviary experience was very cool – a sort of show where dining borders on the world of entertainment, with chefs and servers as the entertainers.
+Even though weren’t yet cocktail people back in 2014, our Aviary experience was very cool – a sort of show where dining borders on the world of entertainment, with chefs and servers as the entertainers.

 Atmosphere